Neurotrophic keratitis: Treatment

 Early diagnosis, targeted treatment according to the severity of the disease, and regular monitoring of patients with neurotrophic keratitis are critical to prevent damage progression and the occurrence of corneal ulcers, especially considering that the deterioration of the condition is often poorly symptomatic.

 The purpose of treatment is to prevent the progression of corneal damage and promote healing of the corneal epithelium.
 The treatment should always be personalized according to the severity of the disease.
 Conservative treatment is typically the best option.

 In stage I, the least serious, treatment consists of the administration of preservative-free artificial tears several times a day in order to lubricate and protect the ocular surface, improving the quality of the epithelium and preventing the possible loss of transparency of the cornea.

 In stage II, treatment should be aimed at preventing the development of corneal ulcers and promoting the healing of epithelial lesions.
 In addition to artificial tears, topical antibiotics may also be prescribed to prevent possible infections.
 Patients should be monitored very carefully since, being the disease poorly symptomatic, the corneal damage may progress without the patient noticing any worsening of the symptoms.
 Corneal contact lenses can also be used in this stage of the disease, for their protective action to improve corneal healing.

 In the most severe forms (stage III), it is necessary to stop the progression towards corneal perforation: in these cases, a possible surgical treatment option is tarsorrhaphy, i.e. the temporary or permanent closure of the eyelids by means of sutures or botulinum toxin injection.
 This protects the cornea, although the aesthetic result of these procedures may be difficult to accept for patients.
 Similarly, a procedure that entails the creation of a conjunctival flap has been shown to be effective in the treatment of chronic corneal ulcers with or without corneal perforation.

 In addition, another viable therapeutic option is amniotic membrane graft, which has recently been shown to play a role in stimulating corneal epithelium healing and in reducing vascularisation and inflammation of the ocular surface.
 Other approaches used in severe forms include the administration of autologous serum eye drops.

+The best treatment approach for neurotrophic keratitis is still uncertain and further research is needed to compare medical and surgical options.
 Research studies have focused on developing novel treatments for neurotrophic keratitis, and several polypeptides, growth factors and neuromediators have been proposed.
 Studies were conducted on topical treatment with Substance P and IGF-1 (insulin-like growth factor-1), demonstrating an effect on epithelial healing.
-Nerve Growth Factor (NGF) play a role in the epithelial proliferation and differentiation and in the survival of corneal sensory nerves.
-Topical treatment with murine NGF showed to promote recovery of epithelial integrity and corneal sensitivity in NK patients.
-Recently, a recombinant human nerve growth factor eye drop formulation has been developed for clinical use.

-Cenegermin, a recombinant form of human NGF, has recently been approved in Europe in an eye drop formulation for neurotrophic keratitis.
+Nerve Growth Factor (NGF) plays a role in epithelial proliferation and differentiation, as well as in the survival of corneal sensory nerves.
+Topical treatment with murine NGF has been shown to promote recovery of epithelial integrity and corneal sensitivity in NK patients.
+A recombinant human NGF (rhNGF) eye drop formulation, cenegermin, has been developed for clinical use and has recently been approved in Europe and by the FDA in August 2018.
+Recombinant human NGF may help heal corneal epithelial defects.